-Being one the leading swimming pool construction and maintenance company in Toronto, Land-con has mentioned below a few tips that can help you to have a speedy and effective pool closing.
+Being one the leading swimming pool construction and maintenance companies in Toronto, Luxury Pools has mentioned below a few tips that can help you to have a speedy and effective pool closing.

 1. Maintain a Steady Temperature

 The pool should have a consistent temperature that should be below 65 degrees Fahrenheit.
 It will help to keep the algae from growing.

 A week prior to your scheduled closing, add phosphate remover to your swimming pool installation.
 It will keep the algae out while preventing the blooming of new algae.